-Pompeii: The Exhibition is now open at The Leonardo Museum of Creativity and Innovation in downtown Salt Lake.
+Pompeii: The Exhibition is in its final weeks at The Leonardo Museum of Creativity and Innovation in downtown Salt Lake.
 Visitors will experience the sights, sounds and sensations before, during and after the catastrophic 79 A.D. eruption of Mount Vesuvius, which left the city of Pompeii frozen in time.
 This amazing exhibition features more than 150 authentic, priceless artifacts from historic Pompeii.

 On August 24, 79 A.D., the Roman city of Pompeii was buried under 4 – 6 feet of volcanic ash and pumice by the catastrophic eruption of Mount Vesuvius, entombing everything in its path for more than 1700 years.
 The same ash and debris from the unexpected eruption that destroyed the city also remarkably preserved it.
 Pompeii: The Exhibition will feature more than 150 precious artifacts on loan from the unparalleled collection of the Naples National Archaeological Museum in Italy.
 Included in the list are 10 artifacts on their first ever tour in any exhibition in the United States.
 Some of the items include a first century, bronze gladiator helmet; a Citharist bronze statue of Apollo dating to 50 A.D and several remarkable fresco paintings, including one of Dionysus and Silenus, dating between 50 - 79 A.D.